 These honors meant in turn that Manet’s submissions to the 1882 Salon would not be subject to vetting by the admissions jury and that his name would appear in the list of decorated artists at the front of the Salon catalogue, for the first and only time in his career.

 Coming so late, though, these were bittersweet victories, tinged with lingering resentment against the artistic establishment and by a growing awareness of his own mortality.
 The painter’s declining health quickly overshadowed Jeanne’s triumph.
 For several years, he had suffered from tabes dorsalis (known in his day as locomotor ataxia), a degenerative disorder of the nervous system associated with tertiary syphilis.
 He walked with increasing difficulty and dragged his left leg.
-Since 1880 he had been pursuing hydrotherapy treatments and rest cures on the western outskirts of Paris, staying for extended periods first in Bellevue in 1880, then in Versailles in 1881, and finally, during the summer of 1882, in Rueil—to little avail.
+Since 1880 he had been pursuing hydrotherapy treatments and rest cures on the western outskirts of Paris, staying for extended periods first in Bellevue in 1880, then in Versailles in 1881, and finally, during the summer of 1882, in Rueil.
+To little avail.

 Manet’s final months would be hard and painful.
 His last attempts at painting were frustrated by his impatience and by a mounting sense of desperation—even as he attempted to maintain his elegant social façade and downplay concerns about his health.
 Eventually, he was forced to abandon his studio, the condition in his leg worsening until gangrene forced an emergency amputation.
 He died in agony shortly thereafter, on April 30, 1883, just a day before the opening of that year’s Salon.
-He was 51 years old.
+He was fifty-one years old.

 A Forgotten Side of Manet